 Dr. Geidl will typically order several different diagnostic lab tests.
 These lab tests allow her to provide you with very accurate and individualized information about your health, which is essential to develop the most effective plan possible for you.
-You have three options for how your labs are ordered:
+You have two options for how your labs are ordered:

 #1 – Using Any Insurance Coverage You Have

 If you have insurance that will cover laboratory testing (including Medicaid/Medicare), you can choose to use an in-network lab of your choice and use your insurance card.